What is Arteriovenous Malformation (AVM)?

 The outlook for successful treatment is highest in patients who experience early symptoms from an AVM prior to hemorrhaging.

 At Princeton Neurological Surgery, Dr. Lipani is a board certified fellowship trained neurosurgeon in New Jersey and specialist in the treatment for arteriovenous malformation.
-Dr. Lipani treats patients from around the world as well as locally from Princeton, New Brunswick, Hopewell, Pennington and communities throughout Somerset, Middlesex, Ocean, Burlington, Monmouth and Mercer Counties for AVMs.
+Dr. Lipani treats patients from around the world as well as locally from Princeton, New Brunswick, Hopewell, Pennington and communities throughout Somerset, Middlesex, Ocean, Burlington, Monmouth, Morris and Mercer Counties for AVMs.
 Dr. Lipani offers image guided brain surgery approaches and the latest in noninvasive radiosurgery procedures for AVM treatment, tailored to the needs of each patient.
-If you want state-of-the-art arteriovenous malformation treatment, or to learn about CyberKnife radiosurgery, call or email us to schedule a consultation at our offices in Hamilton or Bridgewater, New Jersey!
+If you want state-of-the-art arteriovenous malformation treatment, or to learn about CyberKnife radiosurgery, call or email us to schedule a consultation at our offices in Hamilton, Bridgewater, or Morristown, New Jersey!

 Dr. Lipani performs neurosurgeries correcting arteriovenous malformations in hospitals around New Jersey.
 Because he has over 15 years of experience, Dr. Lipani knows how to communicate with his patients and ensure they receive the correct neurosurgery option for them.